nicolacimmino/WhistleControl/README.md

 Release 0.2
 ===========

 This is the second iteration that is able to learn a whistled melody and recognize it.
-I have also added, purely for fun,
+I have also added, purely for fun, vocal feedback to guide the user in the various steps.
+The current firmware learns one whistle tune